 What Is UM/UIM Insurance Coverage?

 You may have never heard about it, or if you have, you may really not know what it is.
 Uninsured Motorist (often referred to as UM/UIM) insurance coverage is a type of coverage that is available on your Washington automobile insurance policy.
-UM coverage is designed to pay you for damages that have been caused by an uninsured motorist.
+If you decide to purchase it, UM/UIM coverage can compensate you for damages that have been caused by an uninsured or underinsured motorist.

 A related type of coverage is Underinsured Motorist (UIM) coverage.
 UIM is designed to pay you for damages caused by another motorist who may not have enough insurance to fully compensate you for all of your damages.
 UIM is considered “floating coverage.”
 That is, this type of coverage floats on top of the other motorists insurance to provide you an additional layer of coverage if it is needed.